 Description

-Journal of AppliedMath (JAM, eISSN: 2972-4805) is an international, peer-reviewed open access journal on mathematics.
+Journal of AppliedMath (JAM, eISSN: 2972-4805) is an international, peer-reviewed open access journal that is dedicated to the publication of high-quality research in the field of mathematics.
+With a commitment to excellence and innovation, JAM provides a platform for mathematicians, scientists, and engineers to share their findings and insights across a broad spectrum of applied mathematical disciplines.
 It publishes various article types including Original Research Articles, Reviews, Editorials, and Perspectives.
 Our aim is to encourage scientists to publish their experimental and theoretical results in as much detail as possible.
 There is no restriction on the length of the papers.
-The full account of the research must be provided so that the results can be reproduced.
+At JAM, we believe that thorough research deserves comprehensive presentation.
+Therefore, we require that the full account of the research be provided, enabling other researchers to reproduce the results.

 Latest Articles